Hawaii (1966 film): Plot

-Malama agrees to learn about Christianity but resists being converted because she would have to send away Kelolo.
-At the Hales' urging, Malama enacts a curfew for sailors and forbids them fraternizing with island girls.
-The sailors riot in protest, led by Captain Hoxworth, who has made a stop on his whaling voyage.
-Hoxworth discovers Jerusha is in Lahaina and married to Reverend Hale, whom he despises for inspiring Malama to impose the restrictions.
-The sailors partially torch the church, but the Hawaiians help save it, then chase the sailors back to their ships.
-As retaliation against Abner for marrying Jerusha, Hoxworth entices Iliki to leave the island with him.
-He tosses Abner overboard when he tries to retrieve her.
-Abner is attacked by a shark in the sea, leaving him permanently lame.
+Malama agrees to learn about Christianity but resists conversion, knowing it would require her to send Kelolo away.
+At the Hales' insistence, Malama imposes a curfew on sailors and forbids them from fraternizing with native women, inciting a riot among the sailors.
+Hoxworth tries to convince Jerusha to leave with him, but she refuses.
+When the sailors retaliate by partially burning the church, the Hawaiians come to the Hales’ aid, driving the sailors back to their ships.
+In a final act of vengeance, Hoxworth entices Iliki to leave the island with him and throws Abner overboard when he attempts to retrieve her.
+Attacked by a shark, Abner is left permanently lame.

-Malama, on her deathbed, agrees to be baptized a Christian and renounce Kelolo as her husband.
-As the natives foretold, upon an Ali'i Nui's death, a strong gale blows and destroys the church.
-Keoki disavows Christianity and returns to his native religion after Abner reveals that he will never be ordained because he is not white.
+Years later, Abner reveals to Keoki that he will never be ordained as a minister because he is not white, offering him instead the role of deacon to oversee the natives' activities.
+Keoki refuses, straining their friendship and renouncing Christianity.
+On her deathbed, Malama agrees to be baptized as a Christian and renounces Kelolo as her husband.
+As the natives foretold, a strong gale strikes the town and destroys the church upon Malama’s death.

-Noelani becomes the new Ali'i Nui.
-Abner discovers that Keoki and Noelani have married and Malama only became a Christian for her people’s good.
-Noelani and Keoki's baby is born horribly deformed.
-Abner refuses Jerusha's plea to save the infant, believing it is God's punishment.
-Keoki drowns the child.
-A measles outbreak decimates the native population, killing hundreds, including Keoki, who dies renouncing God.
+Noelani becomes the new Ali'i Nui and marries Keoki.
+Abner crashes the wedding, discovering that Malama’s conversion was only for the good of her people.
+As Kelolo departs for Bora Bora with Malama’s heart, Abner prays for divine retribution to punish the natives.
+When Noelani and Keoki’s child is born severely deformed, Abner sees it as God's punishment and refuses Jerusha’s pleas to save the infant.
+Keoki drowns the child, and soon after, a measles outbreak devastates the native population, killing hundreds, including Keoki, who dies denouncing God.

-Years of overworking and childbearing have weakened Jerusha, resulting in her early death.
-After losing Jerusha, Abner becomes more loving and protective of the Hawaiians.
-He joins them to curtail white settlers and plantation owners from taking more land.
-When the other ministers vote to own and profit from the land, Abner opposes them and is reassigned to a parish in Connecticut.
-He refuses to leave Hawaii and sends his three children to the Bromley family in New England.
-Returning to his hut, Abner finds a young Hawaiian man waiting who wishes to be his assistant.
-He is overjoyed upon realizing the young man is the disfigured baby Jerusha saved from being drowned many years before.
+Jerusha’s years of toil and childbearing take a toll on her health, leading to her early death.
+Devastated, Abner becomes more compassionate toward the Hawaiians, even joining them in opposing settlers and plantation owners from seizing more land.
+When the other ministers vote to profit from the land, Abner refuses and is reassigned to Connecticut.
+He stays in Hawaii, sending his children to New England.
+Returning to his hut, Abner is greeted by a young Hawaiian man who wishes to be his assistant.
+Abner is overjoyed when he realizes the man is the disfigured infant Jerusha had saved from drowning years before.